-Slider shoes 3.
-Equal distance
+Slider shoes Equal distance

-WARNING : Before checking track alignment, ensure that the track is free of all particles which could be thrown out while track is rotating.
+the track is free of all particles which could be thrown out while track is rotating.
 Keep hands, tools, feet and clothing clear of track.

 To correct, stop engine then loosen the lock nuts and tighten the adjuster bolt on side where guides are farthest to slide.
 Tighten lock nuts and recheck alignment.